SebWouters/CheMPS2/README.md

 ### 5. Doxygen documentation

-To build and view the Doxygen manual, the documentation flag should have been on: ```-DBUILD_DOCUMENTATION=ON```.
+To build and view the doxygen manual, the documentation flag should have been on: ```-DBUILD_DOCUMENTATION=ON```.
 Start in ```./build``` and run:

     > make doc